-If you previously had another SEO plugin installed on your website – when you install Rank Math, you’ll see the following notification in your WordPress admin area:
+If you previously had another SEO plugin installed on your website – when you install Rank Math, you’ll see the notification “Please keep only one SEO plugin active, otherwise, you might lose your rankings and traffic” in your WordPress admin area:

 The idea of having more than one SEO plugin for 2x optimization of your website for search engines is a misconception, and we shouldn’t have 2 plugins to perform the same task as it can hurt your website more than it does any good.

 Reasons to Keep Only One SEO Plugin Active

 In this knowledgebase article, we’ll discuss the various reasons why you should keep only one SEO plugin active on your website.

 1 To avoid plugin conflicts

 When you’ve multiple SEO plugins installed on your website to perform the same SEO task, they will likely be targetting the same hooks/action to get the task done.

 This, in turn, can end up with several conflicts between your plugins, and the worst, you may end up breaking your website.
 Moreover, if not taken care of immediately, you might even lose your traffic and organic rankings.
 Hence, it would be best if you could avoid such a scenario.

 - Your browser makes a request to the server